 What if I have travel plans to Florida?

-The tourism machine in Orlando, about 84 miles (135 kilometres) inland from Tampa, started grinding to a halt Tuesday.
-Orlando International Airport — the nation’s seventh busiest and Florida’s most trafficked — said it would cease operations Wednesday morning.
-And at least three major theme parks — Walt Disney World, Universal Orlando and SeaWorld — will close, with the latter two also remaining closed on Thursday and Disney likely to follow suit.
+And the tourism machine in Orlando, about 84 miles (135 kilometers) inland from Tampa, was grinding to a halt.
+That city's airport — the nation’s seventh busiest and Florida’s most trafficked — also ceased operations.
+And at least three major theme parks — Walt Disney World, Universal Orlando and SeaWorld — will close.

 What's the connection between the Waffle House and hurricanes?